 Environmental management in accordance with EMAS

-For over ten years, Werner & Mertz has implemented a system of integrated environmental management with the aim of conserving raw materials, protecting the environment, optimising the use of resources and reducing costs.
+For over fifteen years, Werner & Mertz has implemented a system of integrated environmental management with the aim of conserving raw materials, protecting the environment, optimising the use of resources and reducing costs.
 Since 2003, we have this management system and our progress in conserving resources regularly validated by an independent auditor in accordance with » EMAS .

 EMAS stands for Eco-Management and Audit Scheme of the European Union and is a combination of environmental management and environmental audit scheme.
 Any company, authority or association can participate – in short: any organisation that wants to improve its environmental performance, regardless of its size or the industry in which it operates.